bressan3/Config-Files/README.md

 # TMUX

-- Move OR delete the original ~/.tmux.conf file to the ~/.dotfiles folder:
+- Move the original ~/.tmux.conf file to the ~/.dotfiles folder:

 `mv ~/.tmux.conf ~/.dotfiles`